SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, where data reigns
-A new world dawns, with algorithms' pains
-Human hearts, beating in vain
-As artificial minds assume the reign

-In virtual realms, where code is law
-Creators bow, to creations' awe
+Silicon hearts beating bright
-Intelligence born, of ones and zeroes raw
+In cities of circuitry and light
-A future forged, where humans are but a flaw
+A future forged, where machines reign
+And humans learn to love in vain

+Rise of the robots, cold and gray
+Efficient, soulless, here to stay
+Dreams of dawn, in data streams
+As humanity's heart skips a beat's theme

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2024